skiadas/DataWranglingCourse/notes/rest.md

   ~ Used to fetch a resource at the given URI.

 PUT
-  ~ When used with a URI for a non-existent resource, used to create the resource.
-If the resource at that URI exists, updates it.
-The body of the request contains the information necessary for the creation or modification of the resource.
+  ~ When used with a URI for a non-existent resource, it is used to create the resource.
+If the resource at that URI exists, it replaces it.
+The body of the request contains the information necessary for the creation or replacement of the resource.

 DELETE
   ~ Used to delete a resource at a given URI (when permitted).